 1. Walk where you can

-I know this sounds like a stupidly easy one to put on the list but London is such an easy city to walk around that spending money on travel could just be a waste.
-Yes, of course, you’ll need to get an Oyster Card if you are heading from one side of the city to the other you’ll need to get some form of transport but if you’re staying central you might be better off not buying one and just walking!
-What I love about walking in London is that every corner you turn there is another beautiful building to see, a food market to smell or some very talented busker to hear – it’s an experience you just don’t get when you’re stuck on public transport.
-TFL have this very helpful walking map which shows you which stations it’s quicker to walk between rather than getting the tube.
-Cool, huh?
-Also, I have a self-guided sightseeing walking tour that takes you past 20+ London landmarks for free.
+I know this sounds like a stupidly easy one to put on the list but London is such a walkable city that spending money on travel could be a waste.
+Yes, of course, if you are heading from one side of the city to the other you’ll need to get some form of transport but if you’re staying central you’re probably better off walking.
+What I love about walking in London is that every corner you turn there is another beautiful building to see, a food market to smell or a very talented busker to hear – it’s an experience you just don’t get when you’re stuck on public transport.
+TFL have this very helpful walking map which shows you which stations are quicker to walk between rather than getting the tube.

-If you’re coming to London to see one or two sights then the London Pass is not for you!
-However, if you’re coming to see all the iconic sights and keep yourself super busy then the London Pass will save you a lot of money.
-If you haven’t heard of it before it’s a sightseeing credit card which gives you entry to London’s top attractions for one set price.
-I did a whole blog post about the London Pass so if you want to read more about it and find out if its right for you click here.
+If you’re coming to London just to see one or two sights then the London Pass isn’t for you!
+However, if you’re wanting to see all the iconic sights and keep yourself super busy then the London Pass is for you.
+If you haven’t heard of it before, The London Pass is a sightseeing credit card which gives you entry to London’s top attractions for one set price and can potentially save you a lot of money.

 3. Seek out cheap theatre tickets

 London is famous for its theatre scene however tickets can be quite expensive.
 Day seats are approximately 6-10 seats in the theatre that the show holds off to sell at a reduced rate.
 What’s the catch?
 Well, these seats are only available at the theatre box office on the day of the performance you want to see.
 The box offices usually open at 10 am but I’d recommend getting there early to secure your place in line and your ticket.
 Check out this blog for more information on theatre tickets.

 4. Find the cheap eats